Cuts and Wounds of the External Ear

 Check the area each day and keep it clean and dry.

 Avoid blowing on the abrasion, as this can cause germs to grow.

-Any wound to the cartilage of the ear that is more than just a superficial cut or laceration should be evaluated by a doctor to decide whether further treatment is needed.
+Any wound to the cartilage of the ear that is more than just a superficial cut or laceration should be evaluated by a health care provider to decide whether further treatment is needed.

-Bruises, blisters, or swollen areas caused by trauma may be treated by placing an ice or cold pack on the area every one to two hours for 10 to 15 minutes for the first 24 hours.
+Bruises, blisters, or swollen areas caused by trauma may be treated by placing an ice or cold pack on the area every 1 to 2 hours for 10 to 15 minutes for the first 24 hours.
 Do not put ice directly against the skin.

 Use a sunscreen (sun protection factor, or SPF, at least 15 or greater) on healed cuts and wounds to help prevent scarring.

-Specific treatment for cuts and wounds of the ear that require more than minor treatment at home will be determined by your child's doctor.
-In general, call your child's doctor for cuts and wounds of the ear that are:
+Specific treatment for cuts and wounds of the ear that require more than minor treatment at home will be determined by your child's health care provider .
+In general, call your child's health care provider for cuts and wounds of the ear that are:

-Bleeding heavily and do not stop after five to 10 minutes of direct pressure.
-If the bleeding is profuse, hold pressure for five to 10 minutes without stopping to look at the cut.
+Bleeding heavily and do not stop after 5 to 10 minutes of direct pressure.
+If the bleeding is profuse, hold pressure for 5 to 10 minutes without stopping to look at the cut.
 If the cloth becomes soaked with blood, put a new cloth on top of the old one.
 Do not lift the original cloth.

 Deep or longer than 1/2 inch.

 Caused by a puncture wound, or dirty or rusty object.